rngadam/lmc/README.md

 * packaging of all assets and dependencies for faster downloads (production mode)
 * built-in RPC call system

 # Running

 ## installation

-* should be installed as /root/lophilo/lmc
+Should be installed as /home/lophilo/lophilo/lmc

+We want to run as a non-root user for additional safety.
+Many server-side services also expect running as a user, not root.

+Note: for developers, we recommend exporting your $HOME/lophilo to NFS and mounting the NFS drive on lophilo.

 ## startup

- node-mon app.js
+Adapt the script start_lophilo.sh to your needs.

- open localhost:3000 in your browser
+ open lophilo.local in your browser

 ## Dependencies

 depends on the following:

 	apt-get install libpam0g-dev
 	apt-get install redis-server

-npm packages dependencies:
+npm global packages dependencies:

 	npm install -g nodemon

 ## Binary npm

-Some npm with compiled modules from just being a copy from the host system.
+Some npm with compiled modules from just being a copy from the host system:

-### mmap

-	rm -fr node_modules/mmap
-	npm install mmap
+* mmap
+* socket.io

 ## running as a non-root user